 Curse #3: It Leaves You in Fear of Re-Divorce.
 A typical divorce leaves you feeling afraid your next relationship will end in divorce also — with good reason: 66% of 2nd marriages and 75% of 3rd marriages end in divorce.
 We can help you make sure that does NOT happen to you.

-Smooth Divorce Recovery provides a safe place to bring your pain, hopes, and fears.
-We offer you a proven program that (1) is targeted for the unique problems faced by individuals trying to recover from divorce, and that (2) gives you a step-by-step road map that will swiftly return you to a normal, fulfilling “life after divorce.”
+Smooth Divorce Transition provides a safe place to bring your pain, hopes, and fears.
+We offer you a proven program that (1) is targeted for the unique problems faced by individuals making their transition from divorce, and that (2) gives you a step-by-step road map that will swiftly return you to a normal, fulfilling “life after divorce.”

 Young’s Professional Side

 After receiving his Ph.D. from Yale, Jerald was a professor at the University of Florida for 21 years.
 He taught courses in how to manage change and how to build trust in interpersonal relationships.
 His particular specialty was in how to dissolve resistance to change.
 In 1995 he left the university and opened an Organizational Development consulting firm, The Center for Stable Change.
 There he wrote a book, Me?
 Change?
 Not Now.
 Not Ever!, in which he developed a research-based program on how to dissolve resistance to change.

 In 2003, he shifted his focus from helping managers dissolve resistance to change in the workplace to helping divorced individuals dissolve their resistance to change when they got divorced.
 The goal was to help divorced individuals reduce the pain of divorce and speed up their return to life’s mainstream.

 Using a revised version of the original program on how to dissolve resistance to change as the basis for his practice, he founded Smooth Divorce Transition, a coaching firm dedicated to helping divorced individuals put their life back together after their divorce and to preparing them for the wonderfully fulfilling life they desire and deserve.